-Bloggers promote travel offers in a variety of ways on their blogs.
+Bloggers promote travel offers in a variety of ways like:

 Embeddable Interactive Widgets

-These little beauties are very popular among travel bloggers and other websites in the industry.
-They’re widgets that you can embed into your website content, enabling people to check for cheap flights straight from your blog.
+These little beauties are popular among travel blogs and other relevant travel sites.
+They’re widgets that you can embed into your website content, and allow easy checking for cheap flights straight from your blog.

 Like this one:

-Some bloggers place these in between sections of their content if it’s relevant, other place it right at the end of their posts.
+Some sites place these in between sections of their content if it’s relevant, others place it right at the end of their posts.
 Useful for saving visitor time and providing a faster way for them to check flight and hotel deals.

 Building Your List

-Hands-down, one of the most powerful ways to monetise your website.
-Building your email list involves offering something of value in exchange for your readers email address.
+Building your email list involves offering something of value in exchange for your reader’s email address.
 It’s called a “lead magnet“.
 Lead magnets range from free white-papers and ebooks to product discounts and free trials.

-Promoting through your email list is a time-tested strategy that still works like a charm.
-Email marketing is unique because it allows you to nurture your leads by following up with relevant content.
+Marketing through email is unique because you can nurture leads by following up with relevant content.
 Many travel affiliate programs run special offers and exclusive deals that you can promote to your list.